 Electrocardiography is done if anorexia nervosa is suspected to check for arrhythmias, particularly bradycardia, or if patients report palpitations.

 Nonhormonal treatments for abnormal uterine bleeding due to ovulatory dysfunction have fewer risks and adverse effects than hormone therapy and can be given intermittently, when bleeding occurs.
-They are used mainly for heavy regular bleeding (menorrhagia).
+They are used mainly to treat women who desire pregnancy, who wish to avoid hormone therapy, or who have heavy regular bleeding (menorrhagia).
 Choices include

-Hormone therapy (eg, oral contraceptives, progestogens a long-acting progestin-releasing IUD) is often tried first in perimenopausal women.
+Hormone therapy (eg, oral contraceptives, progestogens, a long-acting progestin-releasing intrauterine device [IUD]) is often tried first in women who want contraception or who are perimenopausal.
 This therapy does the following:

 Hormone therapy is usually given until bleeding has been controlled for a few months.

 Oral contraceptives (OCs) are commonly given.
-OCs, used cyclically or continuously, can control AUB-O. Limited data suggest that they do the following:
+OCs, used cyclically or continuously, can control abnormal uterine bleeding due to ovulatory dysfunction.
+Limited data suggest that they do the following:

 Combination formulations consisting of an estrogen and a progestin or a progestin alone may be used.
-Risks of an OC depend on the type of OC, dose, duration of use, and patient factors.
+Risks of an OC Adverse Effects Oral contraceptives (OCs) mimic ovarian hormones.
+Once ingested, they inhibit the release of gonadotropin-releasing hormone (GnRH) by the hypothalamus, thus inhibiting the release of the pituitary... read more depend on the type of OC, dose, duration of use, and patient factors.

-Withdrawal bleeding may be more predictable with cyclic progestin therapy (medroxyprogesterone acetate 10 mg/day po or norethindrone acetate 2.5 to 5 mg/day po) given for 21 days/mo than with a combination OC.
-Cyclic natural (micronized) progesterone 200 mg/day for 21 days/mo may be used, particularly if pregnancy is possible; however, it may cause drowsiness and does not decrease blood loss as much as a progestin.
+Withdrawal bleeding may be more predictable with cyclic progestin therapy (medroxyprogesterone acetate 10 mg/day orally or norethindrone acetate 2.5 to 5 mg/day orally) given for 21 days a month than with a combination OC.
+Cyclic natural (micronized) progesterone 200 mg/day for 21 days a month may be used, particularly if pregnancy is possible; however, it may cause drowsiness and does not decrease blood loss as much as a progestin.

 If patients using cyclic progestins or progesterone wish to prevent pregnancy, contraception should be used.
 Contraceptive options include

-Other treatments that are occasionally used to treat AUB-O include
+Other treatments that are occasionally used to treat abnormal uterine bleeding due to ovulatory dysfunction include

-Ergot derivatives are not recommended for treatment of AUB-O because they are rarely effective.
+Ergot derivatives are not recommended for treatment of abnormal uterine bleeding due to ovulatory dysfunction because they are rarely effective.

-If pregnancy is desired and bleeding is not heavy, ovulation induction with clomiphene (50 mg po on days 5 through 9 of the menstrual cycle) can be tried.
+If pregnancy is desired and bleeding is not heavy, ovulation induction with clomiphene (50 mg orally on days 5 through 9 of the menstrual cycle) can be tried.

-Hysteroscopy with D & C may be therapeutic as well as diagnostic; it may be the treatment of choice when anovulatory bleeding is severe or when hormone therapy is ineffective.
+Hysteroscopy with dilation and curettage (D & C) may be therapeutic as well as diagnostic; it may be the treatment of choice when anovulatory bleeding is severe or when hormone therapy is ineffective.
 Structural causes such as polyps or fibroids may be identified or removed during hysteroscopy.
 This procedure may decrease bleeding but, in some women, causes amenorrhea due to endometrial scarring (Asherman syndrome).

 Hysterectomy, abdominal or vaginal, may be recommended for patients who decline hormone therapy or who, despite other treatments, have symptomatic anemia or poor quality of life caused by persistent, irregular bleeding.